AdobeDocs/experience-manager-assets-essentials.en/help/manage-collections.md

 1. Specify a title and an optional description for the collection.

+1. Select if you need to a create a Private collection or a Public collection.

+   A Public collection is available for viewing and editing to all users.
+However, if you are a non-administrator user, a Private collection is available for viewing and editing only to users with the appropriate [permissions](#manage-collection-access).

 1. Click **[!UICONTROL Save]** to create the collection.

 ## Add assets to a collection {#add-assets-to-collection}